melezhik/swat/swat-advocacy.md

 In swat concept testing an application means send some http request and analyze an output.

-Ok, to test a framework I need some "posterchild" application built with it.
+Ok, to test a framework I need some "posterchild" application (^) built with it.
 To test a plugin used in a web framework I still need to have an application using such a plugin.

 So swat tests your software ( plugins, modules, frameworks ) through the web application context.

+(^) Of course I am talking about testing web frameworks or plugins , if we have _already existed_ web application running ( for example public web service ) - we do not need to create a posterchild for it as in this case we test an application not software components this application is built from.
+Such a case is another type of testing where swat could be good fit, but here I talk about CPAN modules testing ...

-It is somewhat closer to real life than unit testing.
+Ok, in other words testing components or web framework at all through the posterchild application is somewhat closer to real life.
 As end users of your software always use it in _context_.
-One use web framework to build up a specific web application, or use some plugin to gain some functionality inside some web application and so on.
+For example - one use web framework to build up a specific web application or use some plugin to gain some functionality inside some web application and so on.

-So in swat approach application acts like _adapter_ to test some piece of software API.
+So in swat approach an application acts like _adapter_ to test some piece of software API.

 #  Links for further reading on swat and related software